 5. Find a job you love

-Ideally, your job should bring you both finance and fulfillment.
+Ideally, your job should bring you both finance and fulfilment.
 If you hate what you do, you won’t be happy.
-While every aspect of a job can’t be perfect, if you struggle to get out of bed in the mornings, consider looking for a new challenge.
+While every aspect of a job can’t be perfect if you struggle to get out of bed in the mornings, consider looking for a new challenge.

 If you feel like you can’t make a change but aren’t maintaining a healthy work-life balance, check if your workplace offers an employee assistance programme.